 If you’ve ever felt anxious or overwhelmed, some well-intentioned person has probably told you, “Just breathe.”
 When you’re in the midst of a stressful moment, though, that can be much easier said than done.
 The box breathing technique, a simple but powerful method of focusing on your breath, can help you get — and stay — calm.

-Meditation is a powerful tool for managing your stress and enhancing your health — but it’s not the only way!
-Here are 11 different ideas for practicing present-moment awareness each day.
+Meditation is a powerful tool for managing your stress and enhancing your health, but it’s not the only way.
+Here are ideas for practicing present-moment awareness each day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy